This easy Coconut Oil Chocolate Bark is sweet and rich. Made with raw cacao powder and coconut oil.

 We respect your privacy.
 Unsubscribe at any time.

-Step 1: Mix cacao powder, coconut oil, maple syrup, almond extract, and salt.
-Add in sliced almonds and shredded coconut.
+Step 1: Add cacao powder, coconut oil, maple syrup, almond extract, and salt to a large bowl.

 - Even though I used coconut flakes and almonds, you could add any of your favorite flavors.